lsst-sqre/sqr-075/index.rst

 We may want to systematically prefix the package names for discovery and sorting on PyPI and Conda-Forge.
 For example, rather than ``noteburst-client``, we may prefer to use ``rsp-notebust-client`` or even ``rubin-rsp-noteburst-client``.
-This will reduce the risk of collisions with other packages on open source package registries.
+This reduces the risk of collisions with other packages on open source package registries.

 Python namespace
 ----------------

-We may want place client libraries in a common namespace using a Python packaging feature called `namespace packages`_.
+We may want to place client libraries into a common namespace using a Python packaging feature called `namespace packages`_.
 For example, clients for RSP services may want to use the ``lsst.rsp`` namespace: ``lsst.rsp.noteburst``.

 Namespace packages can be set up by adding intermediate directories inside the ``src`` directory: